-With this option ticked, the system will auto-create folders for relocated video files (if they have associated companion files).
-When a video is dropped from the Video Catalog window onto the File Organizer window a new folder will be created.
+With this option, the system will auto-create folders for relocated video files (if they have associated companion files).
+When a video is dropped from the Video Catalog window onto the File Organizer window, a new folder will be created.
 It will have the same name as the video file being moved.
-This feature is useful if you are moving companion files with the videos and want all files connected to a video in the same folder.
+This feature is helpful if you move companion files with the videos and want all files connected to a video in the same folder.

 File thumbnail size

-In the File Organizer window you have the usual set of file display options, which includes the ‘Thumbnails’ display option.
-This component in the File Organizer Preferences tab allows you to preselect the size of these thumbnails when you choose to display files in this format.
+In the File Organizer window, you have the usual file display options, including the ‘Thumbnails’ display option.
+This component in the File Organizer Preferences tab allows you to preselect the size of these thumbnails when you display files in this format.

 Autosync to videofolder

-When you select a video in your Video Catalog pane the File Organizer pane will show the folder containing the selected video file.
-Depending on your system and catalog this can have an impact on the program’s performance.
-This can be seconds if you select videos on idle disks that need to initialize.
+When you select a video in your Video Catalog pane, the File Organizer pane will show the folder containing the selected video file.
+Depending on your system and catalog, this can impact the program’s performance.
+This can be seconds if you select videos on idle disks that need to be initialized.

 Allow right-click on file

 Uncheck this option if Fast Video Cataloger freezes or crashes when right-clicking a file.
 When this option is ticked, you will invoke the context menu when right-clicking a file in the File Organizer.
 Opening the file context menu will load all registered shell extensions for the file type.
-Loading bad extensions might cause the program loading them to crash or it might take a long time, these types of crashes can be hard to diagnose so simply preventing them from loading might be an easy workaround.
+Loading harmful extensions might cause the program loading them to crash, or it might take a long time.
+These crashes can be hard to diagnose, so simply preventing them from loading might be an easy workaround.

 Hide this window when you don’t need it.
-Having this window open can affect performance as folders need to be scanned and files read, especially if you are using the Autosync to video feature.
+This window open can affect performance as folders must be scanned, and files read, mainly if you use the Autosync to video feature.

 Create a layout for working with organizing video files.
-You can typically be more efficient with a dedicated set of windows when organizing videos files in folders compared to tagging, adding or viewing videos.
+You can typically be more efficient with a dedicated set of windows when organizing video files in folders than tagging, adding, or viewing videos.